Official opening of Lusumpuko Hall

 We were delighted to be joined by Nicholas Woolley, British High Commissioner to the Republic of Zambia, on 28 October to officially open the Lusumpuko Hall at our Centre for Excellence.

-Translated from Lenje, ‘lusumpuko’ means ’empowerment’, and is one of our core values as we continue training young men and women with new skills to find work.
+Translated from Lenje, ‘lusumpuko’ means ’empowerment’.
+It is one of our core values as we continue training young men and women with new skills to find work.

 On opening the hall, Nicholas said: